ChangeWindows/ChangeWindows/README.md

 - #47 Adds our blog and social media to the navigation.

 ## Fixed issues
+- #45 Fixes an issue where the auth forms wouldn't provide feedback.
 - #48 Fixes an issue where profile items would disappear when resizing beyond the point where the bottom tabbar would appear.
 - 3f2b78a Fixes a spacing issue with the welcome buttons.